GitToby/tobydevlin.com-2.0/content/blog/2020-11-14-restoring-my-college-net-application.md

 ```

 But from here we can update enough inorder to creat the actual files!
 We will first need to rename the images to provide a little more context - the pipeline can then do the rest.
 Each image is part $i$ of $n$, by naming them as such I can just merge them later on without too much fuss.
 After we have files its a matter of partial rewrites based off the .net code.

+## Moving to .NET

+Now I have managed to convert all these images to (somewhat comprehensive) text files, the process to .NET can begin.
+This however is actually a pretty manual process after dumping all the code into 1 file.
+The snippet below is the aggregator for the separate files, which is then renamed, aptly, to .vb extension for processing.